 Note:

-For Pressure boundary conditions in the Static Structural analysis: if you define the load with the option for faces (3D) or edges (2-D), you could experience an additional stiffness contribution called the "pressure load stiffness" effect.
-The option causes the pressure acts as a follower load, which means that it continues to act in a direction normal to the scoped entity even as the structure deforms.
-Pressure loads defined with the or options act in a constant direction even as the structure deforms.
+• For Pressure boundary conditions in the Static Structural analysis: if you define the load with the Normal To option for faces (3D) or edges (2-D), you could experience an additional stiffness contribution called the "pressure load stiffness" effect.
+The Normal To option causes the pressure acts as a follower load, which means that it continues to act in a direction normal to the scoped entity even as the structure deforms.
+Pressure loads defined with the Components or Vector options act in a constant direction even as the structure deforms.
 For a same magnitude, the "normal to" pressure and the component/vector pressure can result in significantly different results in the follow-on Full-Harmonic Analysis.
 See the Pressure Load Stiffness topic in the Applying Pre-Stress Effects for Implicit Analysis Help Section for more information about using a pre-stressed environment.

-If a voltage is defined in the Coupled Field Static analysis, all non-zero voltages are set to zero for the Harmonic solution.
+• If a voltage is defined in the Coupled Field Static analysis, all non-zero voltages are set to zero for the Harmonic solution.
 If you define voltage at the same location in the Harmonic solution, the previous loading is overwritten.

 Apply Boundary Conditions